societe-generale/ottertune/controller/README.md

    The default configuration is `input_config.json` in the root directory.
  * Command line arguments:
    * time (flag : `-t`) </br>
      The duration of the experiment in `seconds`.
-The default time is set to 5 seconds.
+The default time is set to 300 seconds.
    * configuration file path (flag : `-f`) </br>
      The path of the input configuration file.
-The default file is `input_config.json` in the root directory.
+All config files are under the directory `config`.